VictoriaMetrics/VictoriaMetrics/docs/README.md

 By default, VictoriaMetrics uses the following indexes for data retrieval:
 `global` and `per-day`.
 Both store the same data, the only difference is that the per-day index adds the date to each record.
+See [IndexDB](#indexdb) for details.

 If your use case involves
 [high cardinality](https://docs.victoriametrics.com/faq/#what-is-high-cardinality)